WolfArangr/gato/hydrogen/hydrogen.md

 **Date:** March 2026
 **Prepared by:** El Gato (Compiled as an open-access scholarly document)
 **License:** Creative Commons Attribution 4.0 International (CC BY 4.0) — Feel free to fork, modify, cite, and distribute with attribution.
+**GitHub Repository Recommendation:** Place this exact file in `/hydrogen/hydrogen.md`.
+All equations are now using GitHub-native KaTeX `$$` blocks for perfect rendering.

 ---